sanjay-munde/Redesigned-Google/README.md

-# GGLClone
+# Redesigned Google

-Welcome to GGLClone, a project that offers a fresh take on the iconic Google search engine interface.
+A project that offers a fresh take on the iconic Google search engine interface.

 ## About